-- Will estimate the causal impact of health status on labour market outcomes, such as employment, productivity, wages and absenteeism, to inform policy aimed at maximising participation in employment through reducing the disability employment gap and sickness absence
+- This project estimated the causal impact of health status on labour market outcomes, such as employment, productivity, wages, and absenteeism.
+This research aimed to fill the evidence gap to ultimately inform policy aimed at maximising participation in employment through reducing the disability employment gap and sickness absence.

-- Will use econometric techniques to provide new UK evidence on the relationships between health status and work outcomes
+- The team used econometric techniques to provide new UK evidence on the relationships between health status and work outcomes.

-This research project led by the University of Sheffield will aim to shed new light on the causal relationships between an individual’s health status and work outcomes, such as employment, productivity, wages and absenteeism.
+This research project has been led by the University of Sheffield aimed to shed new light on the causal relationships between an individual’s health status and work outcomes, such as employment, productivity, wages, and absenteeism.

 Health is an important determinant of employment, affecting a person’s chances of gaining employment and adequate reward.